SCIENCE & DATA

 The Klimato Database has been developed through a systematic literature review of different food products’ carbon footprints.
 The review includes literature sources such as peer-reviewed papers, conference proceedings, and open-source databases published from 2009 to 2023.
 The studies follow attributional Life Cycle Assessment (LCA), an ISO-standardized method (ISO 14040-14044) used to calculate the carbon footprint of products, services, and processes.

 The Klimato Database contains country-specific carbon footprint data for both conventional and organic production methods.
-It contains over 2,500 unique ingredients in more than 10,000 variations (different countries of origin and production methods).
+It includes over 4,000 ingredients in more than 19,000 variations (different countries of origin and production methods).

 The carbon footprint values in the database are reported in kg CO2e/kg of food.
 Meat products are expressed considering their retail weight.
 Klimato includes agricultural production, processing, packaging, and transport.
 Food losses occurring at all stages are also included.
-When statistical Land Use Change (contribution to climate change when the land transformation occurred in the past 20 years) is included in the assessed studies, Klimato includes it in the overall carbon footprint of food.
+When statistical Land Use Change (LUC) (contributions to climate change when land transformations occurred in the past 20 years) is available in assessed studies, Klimato includes it in the overall carbon footprint of food.

-The Klimato Database is a collection of emissions factors that are used to assess the climate impact of the food procured by food businesses.
+The Klimato Database is a collection of emission factors used to assess the climate impact of the food procured by food businesses.
 Moreover, it is used to calculate the carbon footprint of the recipes served by food service providers.
-Ultimately, the recipes are rated based on a set of thresholds and expressed by climate labels that Klimato developed based on the latest climate science.
+Ultimately, the recipes are rated based on a set of thresholds and expressed by climate labels developed by Klimato based on the latest climate science.

 ENSURING ACCURACY THROUGH SCIENTIFIC PARTNERSHIPS with trusted institutions

-The Klimato Database is developed by Klimato’s science team, following research procedures and methodologies reviewed and approved by IVL (Swedish Environmental Research Institute).
+The Klimato Database is developed by Klimato’s science team, following research procedures and methodologies reviewed and approved by the Swedish Environmental Research Institute (IVL).

 Additionally, the World Resources Institute (WRI) has reviewed the Klimato methodology and validated that it is consistent with and meets the requirements of the Coolfood Methodology.